FDLP Quickstart Guide

 - Published: October 23 2012

-If you are new to the FDLP, the U.S. Government Printing Office welcomes you.
+If you are new to the FDLP, the U.S. Government Publishing Office welcomes you.
 This guide is intended to help you get started with your library’s Federal depository.

 Identify Basic Information about Your Library’s Depository

 - Depository Library Number

 - Found in the FDL Directory and on the inside flap of depository shipment boxes.
 The number includes leading zeroes and may contain a letter at the end, for example, 0463B.
 Each FDL number is unique.
 Even if you never receive a shipment, it is important that you know your depository library number so GPO can accurately identify the correct library in communication.

 - Designation Date and Type of Designation